dhlananhh/Build_RAG_System_with_Gemini_and_ChromaDB/README.md

 # Build RAG System with Gemini and ChromaDB

 This repository contains the code for building a Retrieval-Augmented Generation (RAG) system.
-This system uses Google's Gemini Pro model and the ChromaDB vector database to answer questions based on the content of a PDF document.
+This system uses Google's Gemini Flash model and the ChromaDB vector database to answer questions based on the content of a PDF document.

 ## How It Works